 For example, did you know most cruise ships are wheelchair accessible?
 Cruises are great opportunities for senior citizens to get out of the house.
 They often offer many fun activities that require very little mobility.

-The combination of accessibility and activity makes for some great vacations for seniors with limited mobility.
+The combination of accessibility and activity makes for some great vacations for seniors who have trouble walking.

 Another great tip: take advantage of tours.